MonashBioinformaticsPlatform/RNAsik-pipe/docs/docs.md

 In order to install system dependencies you'll need admin privilege i.e `sudo`

-general, these are you "stock" utils, that most running system will/should have
+**General**, these are you "stock" utils, that most running system will/should have

 - `unzip`
 - `make`